sciZer0/newdiscoveries/a/README.md

 As we can see:

-science (mistakenly in my opinion) believes that the real reason for the difference in the distance is Gravitational Force —  the more Work is done by the same Gravitational Force during the given second, the more Distance (D) traveled by the object during the given second.
+science (errornly in my opinion) believes that the real reason for the difference in the distance is Gravitational Force —  the more Work is done by the same Gravitational Force during the given second, the more Distance (D) traveled by the object during the given second.

 NEW DISCOVERIES CHANGING ALL SCIENCE

 Discovery #1

-FUNDAMENTAL MISTAKES IN OFFICIAL SCIENCE
+FUNDAMENTAL ERRORS IN OFFICIAL SCIENCE

 1.1.
 First Fundamental Mistake in "Official" Science;1.2.
 Second Fundamental Mistake in "Official" Science;1.3.
 Third Fundamental Mistake in "Official" Science;1.4.
 Fourth Fundamental Mistake in "Official" Science;1.5.
 Endless Series of Fundamental Mistakes in "Official" Science.